TarunBaskaran/Mean-Reversion-Model/README.md

 Additionally, a line graph illustrating the portfolio value over time will be plotted and displayed.
 This visual representation allows for a comprehensive analysis of the strategy's performance trajectory.

+A straight line on the graph represents the portfolio value remaining constant over time.
+It indicates that there were no changes in the portfolio's value during the analyzed period.

+In the context of the code you provided, if the portfolio value remains constant and the graph shows a straight line, it means that there were no buy or sell signals triggered by the trading strategy.
+The position remained neutral, and there were no changes in the portfolio's composition.

+It's important to note that the graph is plotted based on the portfolio values calculated at each timestamp, so a straight line indicates stability in the portfolio's value rather than no trading activity.